Official Website of the

 Jesus Christ, the perfect shepherd, seeks to save and transfigure the soul of even his most distant sheep.
 I grew up in a Catholic family in Rogers, and the Lord blessed me with faithful parents who unveiled God’s love, mercy and truth to me from an early age.
-As I matured, I began questioning the veracity of the Christian faith and pursued a life of earthly, fleeting goods and distorted understandings of truth.
+As I matured, I began questioning the truthfulness of the Christian faith and pursued a life of earthly, fleeting goods and distorted understandings of truth.

 For many years I desired peace and satisfaction and despairingly entertained almost every incorrect source.
 During my freshman year at Hendrix College, a Protestant teammate on my football team initiated weekly Bible studies with me.